 Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

-Inheritance tax is one of the most stressful parts of dealing with an estate after someone dies.
+Inheritance tax is one of the most stressful parts of dealing with an estate after someone passes away.
 The rules are complicated, the forms are long, and the tax must be paid before probate is granted.
 This guide explains the current thresholds, the main exemptions, and how the whole process works in plain English.

 Key figures for 2026/27

-- + Nil-rate band: £325,000 (frozen until April 2028)
+- + Nil-rate band: £325,000 (frozen until 5 April 2031)

 - + Residence nil-rate band: £175,000 (if a home is left to direct descendants)